tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 _Now our inner function gets its `this` set by where it was saved - it’s a ‘lexically scoped' `this`_

 - We don't want to use arrow functions for our methods on objects.
-- Since objects do not create a lexical scope, the arrow function method looks for `this` in the outer scope: `Window` in this example.
-- So if we used an arrow function for `increment`, its `this` would point to the global object: `Window`.
+- If we used an arrow function for `increment`, its `this` would point to the global object: `Window`.
 - We want to use the feature of JS that binds `this` to the object on which the function is run, i.e. `user1` / `user2`.
 - Using a regular function expression creates a lexical scope with a `this` that the arrow function defined within can point to.